 When I decided to make another fun ice cream flavor for us to enjoy this summer, I couldn't get cookie dough bites out of my head.

-Mostly because I saw pictures of this Cookie Dough Cheesecake Brownie Pie and this Brownie Batter Cookie Dough Popcorn, and then all I could think about was having little no bake cookie dough bites in my life again.
+Mostly because I saw pictures of this cookie dough brownie pie and this cookie dough popcorn, and then all I could think about was having little no bake cookie dough bites in my life again.

 I recently found these cute little ice cream bowls at Anthropologie, so I decided to throw a bunch of fun colored sprinkles into the ice cream, so the ice cream matched the bowls.
 Yes, I made ice cream based on little glass bowls.
 Don't judge me.

-Mix up the cookie dough batter.
-Make sure you microwave your flour for one minute to reduce the risk from raw flour.
+- Mix up the cookie dough batter.
+Make sure you heat treat the flour to reduce the risk from raw flour.
 Roll the dough into 56 mini cookie dough bites and place them in the freezer.

 Ingredients